-In October 2017, Santhia, a former high ranking cadre of the Liberation Tigers of Tamil Eelam (“Homelands”), died in a Jakarta hospital.
+Santhia, a former high-ranking member of the Liberation Tigers of Tamil Eelam, died in a Jakarta hospital in October last year.
 She was only 42.
-Almost a decade earlier, she had fled Sri Lanka, via Tamil Nadu, India, with her young son.
-She had tried to reach Australia, but was stranded in Indonesia.
+Almost a decade earlier, she fled Sri Lanka, via Tamil Nadu, India, with her young son.
+She tried to reach Australia, but was stranded in Indonesia.

-Sponsored by the Tamil Refugee Council, Red Flag editor Ben Hillier travelled to Sri Lanka and Indonesia in November to piece together her story.
-Santhia’s life was extraordinary yet common; her fate bound to the decades-long national liberation struggle of the Tamils.
+Sponsored by the Tamil Refugee Council, Red Flag editor Ben Hillier travelled to Sri Lanka and Indonesia to piece together her story, which is bound to the decades-long national liberation struggle of the Tamils.

 Half a dozen young men, ex-cadres dedicated to national defence, sit on plastic chairs beneath the seven-storey Marian Shrine of Graha Maria Annai Velangkanni (Our Lady of Good Health), an imposing Indo-Mughal-styled Catholic temple in Medan, northern Sumatra.

 In turn, each bares his wounds.
 A foot, mangled bones almost protruding through the skin; welts in a forearm and a chest, right near the heart, where bullets tore through; an eye white blind.
 Shrapnel remains embedded in their bodies almost a decade after the conflict’s terrible end.

 They once were soldiers of the Liberation Tigers of Tamil Eelam (LTTE).
 Several fought against the final Sri Lankan military offensives in their homeland.
 But there are no war stories today.

 “Our life is finished.”

 Only one can speak English, but he relays their sentiments.
 “We are hoping for our children’s future.
 We have no country … but we are human and we’d like to be living like a human.
 We suffered in Sri Lanka.
 Now we suffer in Indonesia.”